-A Slightly Harder Body Butter Recipe With Mango Butter
+A Slightly Harder Body Butter Recipe

 So, here’s the skinny.
 While this recipe includes lots of the same ingredients as the whipped body butter recipe above, it’s actually quite different.
 Because we’re not whipping air into the butter, it’s not as light.
 In fact, it’s actually quite a dense, solid moisturizer.
 But that’s okay because sometimes that’s what you need.

 I find this homemade body butter recipe to be intensely hydrating, albeit a little greasier, and longer lasting than a whipped body butter.
 It kind of resembles a waxless balm and may require you to scoop some out with your fingernail to get it out of the pot.
 Don’t worry though, it’ll quickly melt between your fingers.

 When I use solid body butter, it’s because I have areas of skin that need targeted hydration.
 If you wanna use it for this purpose also, you can tailor the ingredients for your own unique skin.
 Whipped body butter, if you’ll remember, requires only very light oils in order for it to whip properly.
 With this solid body butter recipe, you can use whatever oils you like, regardless of weight and density.